The Merchant Navy Memorial, First World War section

 Reasons for Designation

-The Mercantile Marine First World War Memorial, situated in Trinity Square Gardens on Tower Hill, is listed at Grade I for the following principal reasons: * Historic interest: as an eloquent witness to the service of the men and women of the Merchant Navy and Fishing Fleets, and the sacrifices they made in the First World War; * Architect: a First World War memorial by the nationally renowned architect Sir Edwin Landseer Lutyens (1869-1944), who designed 58 memorials at home and abroad including the Cenotaph in Whitehall; * Architectural interest: an exceptional memorial of considerable size and complexity in the form of an elegant Doric temple; * Sculptural interest: sculpture by Sir William Reid-Dick (1879-1961); * Group value: with the adjacent Merchant Seamen's Memorial (Grade II*-listed) and the listed buildings and scheduled area of the Tower of London.
+The Merchant Navy Memorial, First World War section, situated in Trinity Square Gardens on Tower Hill, is listed at Grade I for the following principal reasons: * Historic interest: as an eloquent witness to the service of the men and women of the Merchant Navy and Fishing Fleets, and the sacrifices they made in the First World War; * Architect: a First World War memorial by the nationally renowned architect Sir Edwin Landseer Lutyens (1869-1944), who designed 58 memorials at home and abroad including the Cenotaph in Whitehall; * Architectural interest: an exceptional memorial of considerable size and complexity in the form of an elegant Doric temple; * Sculptural interest: sculpture by Sir William Reid-Dick (1879-1961); * Group value: with the adjacent The Merchant Navy Memorial, Second World War section (Grade II*-listed) and the listed buildings and scheduled area of the Tower of London.

 During the First World War, a duty of the Merchant Navy was to be a supply service of the Royal Navy.
 This role included troop transportation, delivering supplies to the armed forces, shipping raw materials to overseas factories and bringing back the completed products, including munitions, and supplying personnel and ships for military service.
 It was also vital that the Merchant Navy continued its peacetime role, supplying food and goods to the home nation, import and export shipping, and that the fishing fleet continued to bring catches into British ports.